Murud-Janjira: Major features

 During its heyday, the island fort boasted 572 cannons.

 Visitors can gain access to the Janjira fort from Rajapuri, a small village on the coast.
 After a short ride in a small boat, one can enter the fort through the main entrance.
 The fort is oval shaped instead of the usual oblong or square shape.
 The fort wall is about 40 feet high and has 19 rounded porches or arches, some of which still have cannons mounted on them, including the famous cannon Kalaal Baangadi.
 These cannons were greatly responsible for repelling oncoming enemies from the sea.
 Inside the fort walls are the ruins of a mosque, a palace and bath with water channelled from streams.
 There is evidence that royal ladies occupied quarters here.
 A deep well, still functional, provides fresh water despite the fort being surrounded by salt water.

-On the shore is a luxurious cliff-top mansion, the Palace of the Nawab.
+On the island's outer wall is a luxurious mansion, the Palace of the Nawab.
 Built by the former Nawab of Janjira, it commands a panoramic view of the Arabian sea and the Janjira sea fort.